 A data management system is a software that can be used to manage the storage, modification and display of data(sets) in a data portal.
-These could be internal data portals, used to manage private organisation data, or open data portals, used to share data with the public.
+These could be internal data portals, used to manage data within an organisation, or open data portals, which are used to share data with the public.

-DMSs are becoming increasingly popular among a wide range of data-driven organisations, from governments to enterprises.
+DMSs are becoming increasingly popular among a wide range of data-driven organisations, from governments to private companies.
 This is because DMSs allow organisations to do much more with their data than simply store it across ad-hoc solutions like DropBox or OneDrive.
 A traditional DMS allows you to: